Monaco: Language

 The main and official language of Monaco is French, while Italian is spoken by the principality's sizeable community from Italy.
 French and Italian are in fact more spoken in the principality today than Monégasque, its historic vernacular language.
-A dialect of Ligurian, Monégasque is not recognised as an official language; nevertheless, some signage appears in both French and Monégasque, and the language is taught in schools.
+A variety of Ligurian, Monégasque is not recognised as an official language; nevertheless, some signage appears in both French and Monégasque, and the language is taught in schools.
 English is also used.

 Italian was the official language in Monaco until 1860, when it was replaced by French.
 This was due to the annexation of the surrounding County of Nice to France following the Treaty of Turin (1860).

 The Grimaldi, princes of Monaco, are of Ligurian origin; thus, the traditional national language is Monégasque, a variety of Ligurian, now spoken by only a minority of residents and as a common second language by many native residents.
 In Monaco-Ville, street signs are printed in both French and Monégasque.

 Religion

-Christianity

 Christians comprise a total of 86% of Monaco's population.

-According to Monaco 2012 International Religious Freedom Report, Roman Catholic Christians are Monaco's largest religious group, followed by Protestant Christians.
-The Report states that there are two Protestant churches, an Anglican church and a Reformed church.
+According to Monaco 2012 International Religious Freedom Report, Roman Catholics are Monaco's largest religious group, followed by Protestant Christians.
+The Report states that there is a Greek Orthodox church and two Protestant churches, an Anglican church and a Reformed church.
 There are also various other Evangelical Protestant communities that gather periodically.

-Catholicism

 The official religion is Catholicism, with freedom of other religions guaranteed by the constitution.
-There are five Catholic parish churches in Monaco and one cathedral, which is the seat of the archbishop of Monaco.
+There are five Roman Catholic parish churches in Monaco and one cathedral, which is the seat of the archbishop of Monaco.

 The diocese, which has existed since the mid-19th century, was raised to a non-metropolitan archbishopric in 1981 as the Archdiocese of Monaco and remains exempt (i.e. immediately subject to the Holy See).
 The patron saint is Saint Devota.

-Anglican Communion
+Monaco's 2012 International Religious Freedom Report states that there is one Greek Orthodox church in Monaco.
+The Russian Orthodox Parish of the Holy Royal Martyrs meets in the Reformed Church's Rue Louis Notari building.

 There is one Anglican church (St Paul's Church), located in the Avenue de Grande Bretagne in Monte Carlo.
 The church was dedicated in 1925.
 In 2007 this had a formal membership of 135 Anglican residents in the principality but was also serving a considerably larger number of Anglicans temporarily in the country, mostly as tourists.
 The church site also accommodates an English-language library of over 3,000 books.
 The church is part of the Anglican Diocese in Europe.

-Reformed Church of Monaco

 There is one Reformed church, which meets in a building located in Rue Louis Notari.
-The building dates from 1958–59.
+The building dates from 1958 to 1959.
 The church is affiliated with the United Protestant Church of France (Église Protestante Unie de France, EPUF), a group that incorporates the former Reformed Church of France (Église Réformée de France).
 Through this affiliation with EPUF, the church is part of the World Communion of Reformed Churches.
 The church acts as a host church to some other Christian communities, allowing them to use its building.